A Common Ancestor of PDL, Conjunctive Queries, and Unary Negation First-order: Indistinguishability

 where Spoiler owns all positions from $S$ and Duplicator all positions from $D$.
 The set of moves of $\kSimGame$ is the smallest set satisfying the following:\footnote{For ease of notation we write $(s,\bar u,\bar v)$ instead of $(s,(\bar u,\bar v))$ and the same for $(d_i,\bar u,\bar v)$.} \begin{enumerate} \item There is a move from $(s,\bar u, \bar v)$ to $(d_i,\bar u',\bar v)$ if $\bar u' = \bar u[i \mapcoord w]$, where $w$ is a "world" from $K$ at "distance" $\leq 1$ from $\bar u[j]$, for some $1 \leq j \leq k$ with $i\neq j$; and \item There is a move from $(d_i,\bar u',\bar v)$ to $(s,\bar u',\bar v')$ if $\bar v' = \bar v[i \mapcoord w]$, where $w$ is a "world" from $K'$ at "distance" $\leq 1$ from $\bar v[j]$, for some $1 \leq j \leq k$ with $i\neq j$. \end{enumerate} The winning condition for Duplicator is just any infinite play, which is a form of ``Safety condition'', which implies (positional) determinacy of the game.\footnote{These games are often presented as having infinite duration.
 Note that Spoiler is never `stuck' as he can always play by putting in component 1 the "world" contained in component 2, for example.
 However, Duplicator can get stuck. {(s,\textit{Win})} The infinite duration variant would be adding a new position `$\spoilerWin$' owned by Spoiler, and having moves from $\spoilerWin$ to $\spoilerWin$, and from every position of $D$ to $\spoilerWin$.
 In this way, the winning condition of Duplicator are all plays which avoid going through position $\spoilerWin$.
 Since it is a Safety (hence parity) condition, it follows that the game is positionally determined \cite{DBLP:conf/focs/EmersonJ91}.} For more information on this kind of games we refer the reader to~\cite[Chapter~2]{gradel2003automata}.

-Inspired in the pebble games \cite{immerman1982upper} and the existential pebble games \cite{DBLP:journals/jcss/KolaitisV95,DBLP:journals/jcss/KolaitisV00}, the intuition behind the game $\kSimGame$ is that Spoiler owns $k$ numbered pebbles placed over the elements of $K$ and Duplicator owns $k$ pebbles placed over the elements of $K'$.
-At each round, Duplicator can move one of her pebbles, provided that the destination position is at distance at most 1 of some other pebble own by her in $K$.
-Duplicator answers in the same way with his corresponding pebble (with the same restriction of moving close to other pebble owned by him) but in structure $K'$.
+Inspired by the pebble games \cite{immerman1982upper} and the existential pebble games \cite{DBLP:journals/jcss/KolaitisV95,DBLP:journals/jcss/KolaitisV00}, the intuition behind the game $\kSimGame$ is that Spoiler owns $k$ numbered pebbles placed over the elements of $K$ and Duplicator owns $k$ pebbles placed over the elements of $K'$.
+In each round, Spoiler can move one of her pebbles, provided that the destination position is at distance at most 1 of some other pebble owned by her in $K$.
+Duplicator answers in the same way with his corresponding pebble (with the same restriction of moving close to another pebble owned by him) but in structure $K'$.

 The notion of ""$k$-$\Univ$-simulation"" is defined analogously via the game $\intro*\kSimGameE$, defined as $\kSimGame$ but with the following modifications: The arena of the game has now a set of positions $S \cup D$, where $S$ is as before and